coder/docs/admin/workspace-management/ssh-access.md

 The built-in SSH server is limited and does not implement advanced functionality like X11 forwarding or `sshd_config` specifications.
-If SSH is the primary mode of access to Coder for your users, or if you would like to take advantage ofa login shell, consider running an entire OpenSSH server with `systemd` inside your image instead.
+If SSH is the primary mode of access to Coder for your users, or if you would like to take advantage of a login shell, consider running an entire OpenSSH server with `systemd` inside your image instead.